fluent-vue/fluent-vue/docs/README.md

     type: primary

 features:
-- title: FTL syntax
+- title: Simple api
-  details: The syntax used for describing translation is easy to read and understand.
-At the same time it allows to represent complex concepts from natural languages.
+  details: Just 2 methods, 1 directive and 1 component is all you need to internationalize your app.
 - title: Vue 2 and 3 compatible
   details: By utilising @vue/composition-api library, fluent-vue is made compatible both with Vue version 2 and version 3.
 - title: SFC support
   details: With fluent-vue-loader you can include localization messages with rest of your single file component code.
+- title: Easy to read
+  details: Fluent syntax used for describing translation is easy to read and understand.
+- title: Powerful
+  details: Fluent syntax allows to represent complex concepts of natural languages.
+- title: Asymmetric localization
+  details: Natural-sounding translations with genders and grammatical cases only when necessary.

 footer: MIT Licensed | Copyright © 2020-present Ivan Demchuk
 ---